LeBron James’ Wife ‘Heartbroken’ For Khloe Kardashian Amid Tristan Thompson Scandal, Reports ‘Hollywood Life’

 Khloe Kardashian’s fans aren’t the only ones supporting her amid the news that her baby daddy Tristan Thompson has been cheating on her.
-The Keeping Up with the Kardashians star is also getting support from LeBron James’ wife, Savannah James.
+The Keeping Up With the Kardashians star is also getting support from LeBron James’ wife, Savannah James.

 According to an April 28 report by Hollywood Life, LeBron James’ wife, Savannah James, is siding with Khloe Kardashian after her boyfriend, LeBron’s Cleveland Cavaliers teammate Tristan Thompson, was busted cheating on her just days before she gave birth to their daughter, True Thompson.